 Hospital prescriptions should be presented to the hospital pharmacy and not to surgery.

 If you are going away on annual leave or have a reason to request a double issue of your prescription, please indicate this on your repeat slip so your GP is aware.

-Please note: For patients who collect their prescriptions from Boots Calverton, please allow 48 hours for the Practice to process your prescription and an additional 48 hours for Boots for order and prepare your medication.
+Please note: For patients who collect their prescriptions from Boots Calverton, please allow 48 hours for the Practice to process your prescription and an additional 48 to 72 hours for Boots to order and prepare your medication.
 During busy times this may need to be longer.